Bilevel subsidy-enabled mobility hub network design with perturbed utility coalitional choice-based assignment: Proposed mobility hub platform design methodology

 List of assumptions: \begin{itemize} \item The proposed model only considers strategic planning perspective.
-Therefore, the model only involves static flow assignment. \item The MH platforms are centrally controlled, which involves the subsidy decisions. \item All cost-related terms are link-additive. \item Utilities are transferable between travelers, operators, and the platform. \item Travel cost of the FT service links and out-of-platform links are fixed. \item Transfer links between centroids and FT nodes have fixed travel cost including wait and walk time, which represents the overall cost of accessing FT services. \item MOD access links are store-and-forward links with service queues, meaning that the access flow remains uncongested until capacity is reached.
-Once capacity is exceeded, excess flows are diverted to other links with available capacity. \item All FT service links and links in the out-of-service subnetwork have fixed travel cost and are uncapacitated.
+Therefore, the model only involves static flow assignment. \item The MH platforms are centrally controlled, which involves the subsidy decisions. \item All cost-related terms are link-additive. \item Utilities are transferable between travelers, operators, and the platform. \item Travel cost of the in-platform links, FT service links, and out-of-platform links are fixed. \item Transfer links between centroids and FT nodes have fixed travel cost including wait and walk time, which represent the overall cost of accessing FT services. \item MOD access links are store-and-forward links with service queues, meaning that the access flow remains uncongested until capacity is reached.
+Once capacity is exceeded, excess flows are diverted to other links with available capacity.
+The queue delay is quantified by the capacity Lagrange multiplier. \item All FT service links and links in the out-of-service subnetwork are uncapacitated.
 Congestion from background traffic are directly incorporated into the travel costs.
 If an out-of-service link reflects multiple modes, its travel cost reflects the expected minimized disutility option of those modes.
-Alternatively each parallel mode may be modeled separately. \item Operating cost of MOD services consists of service link costs and access capacity allocation costs. \end{itemize}
+Alternatively, each parallel mode may be modeled separately. \item Operating costs of MOD services consist of service link costs and access capacity allocation costs. \item Operator costs for service links, MOD nodes, and mobility hubs scale linearly with demand.
+We acknowledge that nonlinear functions, such as the Cobb–Douglas form \citep{zhang2020modeling}, are often used to capture operation cost in mobility services.
+However, given that this model addresses macroscopic system planning under steady-state conditions, the linear assumption provides a necessary balance between model accuracy and computational efficiency. \end{itemize}